Restaurant Reviews

 Although the Special Shio Ramen was a stellar dish, my colleague and I preferred the Special Tonkotsu Red ($14.80) for its bolder flavours.

-The tonkotsu broth was similarly gao, but with a more full-bodied taste compared to the shio one.
+The tonkotsu broth was similarly gao, but with a more full-bodied taste compared to the shio.
 Served with a dollop of chilli paste that’s meant to be mixed into the broth, it also has an added spicy kick that was absent from the shio ramen.

 As for noodles, this version features smoother, Hakata-style ramen noodles.
-Compared to the Sapporo-style ones, these got soggy a little faster, so make sure to dig in fast.
+Compared to the Sapporo-style ones, these got a little soggy faster, so make sure to dig in quickly.

-The chashu slices served in this bowl were thinner and less fatty than the ones in the shio version, but they were no less flavourful and tender.
+The chashu slices served in this bowl were thinner and less fatty than those in the shio version, but they were no less flavorful and tender.
 Likewise, this bowl also came with a well-cooked hanjuku egg.

 In addition to the ramen, we ordered a plate of Gyoza ($6).
 For the price, you get five pieces of pan-fried dumplings stuffed with minced pork, cabbage, and spring onion.